shephertz/App42-Tic-Tac-Toe/README.md

 1. It’s a multi-player turn based game.
 2. The winning motive of the game is to connect three respective cross or circle in a vertical, horizontal or diagonal direction.
-3. When opponent played his turn, a push notification is beinng sent to other opponent about his turn.
+3. When opponent played his turn, a push notification is being sent to other opponent about his turn.

 # Running Sample